jimyliu/git_ai_test1/README.md

-GPT2.html has best result using GPT thinking mode
+GPT2.html has best result using GPT thinking mode, using GPT2_prompt